 Seek Professional Advice on How to Keep Yourself and Baby Safe Sea Girt, Wall, Pt Pleasant, Brick, Toms River and across Monmouth and Ocean County

-Pregnancy can be a time of much excitement and wonder – there are many changes happening in the body and emotional experience, and feeling your baby growing inside can transform your relationship with life.
-However, if the pregnancy was unwanted or unplanned, the experience accompanying it can bring up feelings of fear, doubt, anger, and exasperation.
+Pregnancy can be a time of much excitement and wonder.
+Many changes are happening in the body and emotional experience, and feeling your baby growing inside can transform your relationship with life.
+However, if the pregnancy was unwanted or unplanned, the experience accompanying it can bring feelings of fear, doubt, anger, and exasperation.